-Ruth DeGolia 2004 fellow
+Ruth DeGolia 2004 Fellow

 Link the world’s most rural and economically-disadvantaged cooperatives to the U.S. market through a model that provides both fair wages and investments in the communities' long-term development.

-Ruth has been recognized for her role in founding and supporting a variety of programs and organizations related to international development and poverty alleviation.
+As Mercado Global’s Co-Founder and Executive Director, Ruth DeGolia has overseen Mercado Global’s growth from a small non-proft working with a dozen artisans in Guatemala’s highlands, to its recognition as an innovator in social enterprise, partnering with hundreds of artisans and a number of major U.S. specialty retail chains and catalogs in the U.S. Ruth has been recognized for her role in founding and supporting a variety of programs and organizations related to international development and poverty alleviation.
 She has also received honors for her academic work on the impact of globalization on political and economic development in Latin America, including the William H. Orrick prize at Yale University.
 In July 2006, she was selected as one of the “15 People Who Make America Great” by Newsweek and was featured on the magazine’s cover along with Brad Pitt and Soledad O’Brien of CNN.